 Every year, bookstores, libraries, universities, and organizations host engaging programs that spotlight censorship.
 Are you hosting an event for Banned Books Week?
 Putting up a display?
 Let us know about it, and we’ll share it here for the world to find!

-To ensure your event is included on the events calendar, please provide complete location and time information on the submission form, as well as contact information so we can send queries for clarification.
+Please provide complete address and time information, as well as contact information so we can send queries for clarification.
+Otherwise, we cannot guarantee your event will display correctly.
 Thank you!

 If you have any questions, please email email@example.com